 A range of training programs are available, and the principal determines an appropriate anaphylaxis training strategy and implement this for staff.
 The principal ensures that staff are adequately trained and that enough staff are trained in the management of anaphylaxis noting that this may change from time to time dependant on the number of students with IAMPs.

-The principal I is to identify two staff per school or campus to become school anaphylaxis supervisors.
+The principal will identify two staff per school to become school anaphylaxis supervisors.